ABCpdf-Team/ABCpdfLinuxContainer/README.md

 # ABCpdf in a Linux Container

-Here is an example project to show how to run ABCpdf as a containerized microservice using a Docker image based on the official Microsoft ASP.NET Core (in turn based on latest Ubuntu LTS - [see here for tags for other versions of Linux](https://hub.docker.com/repository/docker/abcpdf/mcr-aspnet/general)) This allows in-container debugging in Visual Studio 2026 and later.
-You may use this as a template for your own ABCpdf-powered microservice.
+Here is an example project to show how to use the [ABCpdf docker hub images](https://hub.docker.com/r/abcpdf/abcpdf) to build, debug and deply an ABCpdf-powered containerized microservice.

 This project was initially generated using the ASP.NET Core Web API template using Visual Studio 2026 with the default options of Docker and OpenAPI support enabled.
 It uses the minimal API model to expose a test endpoint.